Skip to content

 • Per-species body flexibility: Arowana and Snakehead flex more, Pleco and Alligator Gar are stiff

-• Fish grow hungry over time and need to be fed to stay healthy
+• Fish grow hungry over time (2-3 hours to starve)

 • Each species prefers specific food types; matching preferences restores more hunger

-• 4 food types available: Pellet, Superworm, Cricket, Shrimp
+• 4 food types: Pellet, Superworm, Cricket, Shrimp

 • Well-fed fish grow visibly larger, up to 150% of their base size